Limit Theorems for a class of unbounded observables with an application to "Sampling the Lindel\"of hypothesis": Main Results

-\begin{rem} The state of the art is not sufficient to conclude that the Riemann zeta function, or more precisely $\Re\zeta_{1/2}$, $\Im \zeta_{1/2}$ and $|\zeta_{1/2}|$, satisfy the conditions of the theorem.
-However, our theorem shows that if the Lindel\"of hypothesis is true, then the first order Edgeworth expansion has to hold. \end{rem}
+\begin{rem} The best estimates in the literature for $\varepsilon$ in \eqref{eq:zetadecay} (for example, \cite{Bo}) are not sufficient to conclude that the Riemann zeta function, more precisely $\Re\zeta_{1/2}$, $\Im \zeta_{1/2}$, and $|\zeta_{1/2}|$, satisfy the conditions of \Cref{prop:EdgeworthonReals} on the existence of the first order Edgeworth expansion, albeit a slight improvement of results in \cite{Bo} will provide us what is required.
+In fact, our theorem shows that if the Lindel\"of hypothesis is true, then the first order Edgeworth expansion has to hold. \end{rem}

+\begin{rem} On the one hand, the Lindel\"of hypothesis states that $|\zeta_{1/2}(x)|\lesssim x^{\eps}$ holds for all $\eps>0$, and hence, if it is true, the above statement of Corollary \ref{cor:CLTforpowerRZ} has to hold for any $a>0$.
+On the other hand, sampling $|\zeta(s+i\phi^k(x))|^a$ with larger values of $a$ and obtaining normally distributed samples provides further evidence that the Lindel\"of hypothesis is indeed true.
+The same holds for the first order Edgeworth expansion: Under the condition that $h$ is non-arithmetic with $h$ as in Corollary \ref{cor:CLTforRZ} and assuming the Lindel\"of hypothesis holds, also a first order Edgeworth expansion has to hold.
+A numerical simulation is not part of this paper.
+However, observing convergence or not gives a further hint that the Lindel\"of hypothesis holds or not. \end{rem}